 In my experience, it’s best to have all of the necessary materials laid out before beginning any project.
 Imagine having to dig through the supply closet while a classroom full of preschoolers is left to their own devices.
 Things could go seriously awry!
 So, if only for your own sanity, try to have everything ready to go before getting started.

 Fortunately, this project requires very few materials.
 And there’s a good chance that you already have everything you need sitting right in that trusty supply closet.
-Here’s what we used:
+Here’s what we used (I may get commissions for purchases made through links in this post):

 And that’s it!
 See?
 Not much at all!